Getting Started with Reviews

 - Provide input to review teams.
 Review teams need diverse opinions from stakeholders from across the community.
 There are several ways to provide your input over the life of a review:

-- Provide your public comment on findings and review recommendations when they are shared via draft and final reports; or
+- Provide your public comment on findings and review recommendations when they are shared via draft and final reports

 Are you interested in becoming a review team member?
 Becoming a review team member gives you the opportunity to provide subject matter expertise on the review topic and take on a core function in ICANN's multistakeholder decision-making model.
 Taking part in a review gives you the chance to work on an international team with a wide range of expertise on issues critical to supporting a secure, stable, and open internet for the world.